 With millions of workers facing the devastation of losing their jobs due to the impact of coronavirus on the economy, it may seem churlish to complain if you are still employed.
 You may be one of the “lucky” ones in a company where your colleagues have been laid off, but you could suffer the effects of loss and be prone to anxiety, stress, feelings of guilt, and poor concentration in what is known as “survivor syndrome”.

 Without in any way taking from the trauma of your colleagues who have lost their jobs, you do need to be aware of the adverse effects that their demise can have on you.
 Here we explore the concept of survivor syndrome and how to make it out the other side.

 What is survivor syndrome?

-Job losses have emotional, psychological and organisational repercussions on those left behind in a company, according to a report by the Institute for Employment Studies (IES).
+Job losses have emotional, psychological and organizational repercussions on those left behind in a company, according to a report by the Institute for Employment Studies (IES).
 “The survivors… as with any traumatic event, are likely to experience a range of adverse effects,” stated the report.
 These include:

 Grieving the loss of former colleagues.

 Fear of losing your own job and apprehension about the future.

 Emotions that arise when watching others being made redundant.

 Survivors of downsizing are also prone to developing physical issues, from stress-related illnesses to an increased risk of cardiovascular problems, according to a study by the Journal of Epidemiology & Community Health.
 This in turn can lead to an increase in sick leave and early retirement.
 The study also found that “employees who were exposed to downsizing but kept their jobs were at a higher risk of being prescribed psychotropic drugs… [antidepressants, anxiolytics, and hypnotics] than those not exposed to downsizing”.